Monday, April 26th, 2021 – Safeway

 Creamy Irish Fusion.
 It was very aromatic and made our garbage bag smell really good.
 No, not so good that we wanted to smoke it.

-If you are a regular reader, you know that we find lots of lug nuts.
+If you are a regular reader, we find lots of lug nuts.
 Some have loosened and fallen off and for some, the stud has failed.
-However, behind Party-For-Less-Store in the Safeway parking lot, for the first time we found eight lug nuts together.
+However, behind Party-For-Less-Store in the Safeway parking lot, for the first time we have found eight lug nuts together.

 And the wheel, the tire, and the hub.
 No hubcap, though.
 We left the wheel and the lug nuts.